 That’s why it’s critical to start off on the right foot when meeting with a potential employer.
 Everything from the handshake, to what you say and how you say it, can make a difference in how the interviewer perceives you.

 5 Tips to Maximize The First Minutes of Your Job Interview

 It’s hard enough just to get an interview in a competitive job market, but once you get your foot in the door, you can make a great first impression.
 Here are few tips to help you get past the first five minutes successfully:

 1. Dress for the Part

-Your physical appearance is the first thing interviewers will notice about you, so make sure you are well-dressed and well-groomed.
+Your interview outfit and physical appearance is the first thing interviewers will notice about you, so make sure you are well-dressed and well-groomed.
 Your attire should be appropriate for the company, too.
 In other words, make sure your clothing, jewelry and even hairstyle don’t fall outside of what most people in your particular profession or industry would consider the norm.
 Dark, conservative clothing is usually the safest bet.